Jacksonville Theft Attorney

 Theft charges of shoplifting and concealment are generally misdemeanors.
 You can receive charges for these crimes even if you haven’t yet left the business or have seemingly forgotten about an item you were taking out of the store.
 Those accused of shoplifting or concealment may likely face jail time if convicted.

-A first-time shoplifting offense is classified as a Class 3 misdemeanor in North Carolina.
+A first-time North Carolina shoplifting offense is classified as a Class 3 misdemeanor.
 In most cases, the maximum penalty is 30 days in jail and a $200 fine.
 A second shoplifting crime within three years would be a Class 2 misdemeanor, punishable by up to 60 days in jail and a $1,000 fine.

 What is Felony Larceny in NC?

 Felony theft offenses have much harsher consequences than those that fall under a misdemeanor.
-Felony theft offenses typically entail force and/or violence, such as burglary, robbery of a person, or theft of a firearm or explosive device.
-The act may also be a felony if the value of the property taken is high or exceeds a specific amount.
+Felony theft offenses typically entail force and/or violence, such as burglary, robbery of a person, armed robbery, or theft of a firearm or explosive device.
+The act may also be a felony if the value of the property taken is high or exceeds a specific amount, such as auto theft crimes.
 In North Carolina, felony larceny entails property worth more than $1,000 in value.
 When there is an accusation of tampering or destruction of anti-shoplifting equipment, a felony charge may also apply.

 Felony larceny is generally a Class H felony.
 This can carry a penalty of anywhere from 4 to 24 months in prison, with a projected term of 5 to 6 months, among other severe penalties.